-Reading is embedded into the 'English journey', with reading skills being developed throughout the English lessons.
-In addition to this, there are discrete lessons on reading skills that are woven into the 'English journey'.
-While planning, teachers can use the 'Reading tasks resource bank' in order to ensure their lessons cover the necessary skills and are varied and engaging.
+Reading is embedded into the 'English week', with reading skills being developed throughout the English lessons.
+In addition to this, there are discrete lessons on reading skills that are woven into the 'English week'.
+While planning, teachers ensure their lessons cover the necessary skills and are varied and engaging.

-Reading for pleasure has been a priority at Fen Ditton.
-We have launched a reading for pleasure reward scheme, this has worked to raise the profile of reading for pleasure and instilled a love of reading for those that had previously been reluctant readers.
+Reading for pleasure is a priority at Fen Ditton.
+We have launched a reading for pleasure reward scheme, which is working to raise the profile of reading for pleasure and instill a love of reading for those that had previously been reluctant readers.

-At Fen Ditton, teachers take the time to explicitly teach vocabulary throughout the 'English journey', ensuring that all children are able to access the text and develop their own vocabularies.
-Teachers keep vocabulary walls up to date in the classroom, which display words that have been explored as part of the English lessons.
-This is also a good opportunity for teachers to display cross-curricular vocabulary.
-Teachers also display the word of the week, which becomes a focus word throughout different opportunities in the classroom.
-By using this approach, we strive to engage and excite the children to use and explore unfamiliar vocabulary.
+At Fen Ditton, teachers take the time to explicitly teach vocabulary throughout the 'English week', ensuring that all children can access the text and develop their own vocabularies.
+Teachers keep working walls up to date in the classroom, which display words that have been explored as part of the English lessons.

-Grammar teaching is integrated into each unit of work.
-The grammar skills learnt can then be applied and assessed in longer pieces of writing, so that grammar and the text type being studied are taught as an integrated whole.
-We correct spelling, grammar and punctuation errors as part of our weekly feedback marking, alongside a detailed 'Next Step' for independent writing.
+After children have completed the RWInc programme, teachers deliver a discrete half an hour session focused on spelling, punctuation or grammar.
+This is then integrated into each unit of work.
+The SPaG skills learnt can then be applied and assessed in longer pieces of writing.
+Children are encouraged to correct their SPaG errors before staff give feedback through marking or verbally, alongside a detailed 'Next Step' for independent writing.